mark-summerfield/charfind-tcl/README.md

 `prepare_unidata.tcl`

-This may take a few minutes to run but need only be done once.
+This may take a few seconds to run but need only be done once.

 ![Screenshot](images/screenshot.png)